mcandre/testing-frameworks/README.md

 [Mockito](https://site.mockito.org/) is a prominent framework for managing mocks in JVM/Java unit tests.

 [PowerMock](https://github.com/powermock/powermock) helps JVM/Java developers to test objects involving difficult-to-test publicity designs.

+### Lua

+[Lua](https://lua.org/) is in a warring states period of competing [unit test frameworks](https://www.reddit.com/r/lua/comments/haih3z/what_unit_test_frameworks_are_people_using/).

+### Node.js

+[Node.js](https://nodejs.org/en/) is the conventional software development base environment for working with ECMAScript, including JavaScript (client-side, server-side, and otherwise), altJS languages, and WASM.

+[booty](https://github.com/mcandre/booty) is a convention for writing build tasks in JavaScript code, without necessarily having to install additional dependencies beyond Node.js.

+[Grunt](https://gruntjs.com/) is a build system enabling Node.js et. al. projects to implement build tasks in JavaScript code.

+[Mocha](https://mochajs.org/) is a common base unit test framework for Node.js et. al. projects.
+There are other unit test frameworks and some of them don't even compile.

 ### Python